ericoporto/ags-manual-wiki/ImportingFunctionsAndVariables.md

 Functions and variables declared in script A could be used in script B if two conditions are met:
 1. Script B is located below script A in the list of scripts;
-2. They are correctly exported/imported.
+2. These functions and variables are correctly exported/imported.

 **NOTE:** Room and Dialog scripts can use functions and variables from all the regular script modules, but not from other rooms or dialogs.